xcube-dev/xcube/docs/source/devguide.md

    If it is higher, you will have to create the pull request yourself.

 1. Once conda-forge's automated checks have passed, merge the pull request.

+1. Merge the newly-merged changes from the master branch on conda-forge back to the master branch of the dcs4cop fork.
+   This step is not necessarily needed for the release, but it helps to avoid messy parallel branches.

 Once the pull request has been merged, the updated package should usually become available from conda-forge within a couple of hours.